kijun blog Reorder planning after Stocky

 What to do before August 31, 2026

-The planning layer you build all depends on data you can only reach while Stocky still runs, so the order of operations matters.
+The planning layer you build all depends on data that is far easier to pull while Stocky still runs, so the order of operations matters.
 Export the counts, purchase orders, and any history you want to plan from before the cutoff, because that data will not move into Shopify on its own afterward, and suppliers in particular cannot be exported from Stocky.
 Rebuild your active purchase order process in the Shopify admin so the team knows where ordering now happens.
 Then set your reorder points and a simple way to track what is moving, even if that starts as a single spreadsheet.
 For the step-by-step of the move itself, the Stocky migration checklist covers the sequence to follow.
-Put the export and supplier-capture steps on the calendar now, because once the app is gone the window to pull that data is closed.
+Put the export and supplier-capture steps on the calendar now, because read-only export access runs only for a limited period after the cutoff and the app stops being usable for day-to-day work on that date.

 Limitations

 This guide is a way to frame reorder planning, not a guarantee about results, and it is not meant to cover every workflow Stocky used to support.
 Reorder points and buying quantities are judgement calls you make from your own numbers, so treat any list as a starting point a person reviews, not an instruction to follow blindly.
-The planned tool described above is early access only and not available to install, with no confirmed price.
 Purchase order creation stays native to Shopify, and none of this is demand forecasting.
-For the one slice where supplier reliability was the heart of how you used Stocky, the existing kijun app is one option, scoped honestly: it builds 0-100 supplier scorecards from purchase orders recorded in kijun, on supported supplier and vendor records, and it does not forecast demand or reorder for you.
-See how supplier scorecards work after Stocky.
+If a focused tool fits how you work, the reorder planner described above is one option for the planning layer.
+Try Kijun Reorder Planner.

 Stocky and Shopify are trademarks of Shopify Inc. kijun is not affiliated with or endorsed by Shopify.